 Step 2: Create a job listing

 Potential assistants will respond to your job listing based on the requirements, and you’ll want to make sure the wording is right to attract the best-suited candidate.
-Some important responsibilities and character traits to include range from the following:
+Some important responsibilities and character traits to include:

 - Manage databases